til-23/til-23-info-public/source/finals-intro.rst

 Overview
 ---------

 The Speaker Identification component of the Finals is where teams must train a model to recognize the identity of a speaker in an audio file.
-The goal is to identify which audio file belongs to your own team and the opposing team.

 The dataset provided includes 15s audio clips recorded during the Robotics Testing period.
 To evaluate the model's performance during training, 5 random clips from other teams will be given.
-During the "Friend or Foe (Audio)" Task, teams will receive two anonymous audio clips: their own team member's and their opponent's.
+During the "Friend or Foe (Audio)" Task, teams will receive two anonymous audio clips: one from their own team, and another from the opponet's team.
-Maze points will be awarded based on the model's ability to correctly **identify their opponent's** audio clip.
+Maze points will be awarded based on the model's ability to correctly **identify the opponet's clip and their opponent's speaker**.

 File Format of the Dataset (**Novice**)
 ---------------------------------------